If you use Chrome or Firefox on your iPhone, you should know that you cannot disable private browsing on the iPhone or iPad.

 - When the Tab overview page displays, scroll down to the Private area.

-- Now you will be sent back to the non-private tabs that were open before switching to private browsing in Safari.
+- Now you will be sent back to the open non-private tabs before switching to private browsing in Safari.
 Private Browsing Mode will turn off as a result.

 Method #2: Via Tab Bar

-- Select ‘x’ from the overflow menu that displays.
-Tabs, where ‘x’ represents the number of tabs presently active in your non-private browsing session.
+- Select ‘x’ from the overflow menu that displays—tabs, where ‘x’ represents the number of active tabs in your non-private browsing session.

-- When you do this, Safari will disable Private Browsing Mode and display the most recently used non-private tab.
+- Safari will disable Private Browsing Mode and display the most recently used non-private tab when you do this.

-Above is the 2 different methods on How To Disable Private Browsing on iPhone on Safari browser.
+Above are the 2 different methods for How To Disable Private Browsing on iPhone on the Safari browser.

 How To Close Private Tabs in Safari Quickly

-- Disabling Safari’s Private Browsing Mode, contrary to popular belief, does not always dismiss any tabs that were open within it.
-When you switch from a simple tab to a ‘private’ tab, all of the previously loaded tabs in the Private Browsing Mode will reload on the screen.
+- Disabling Safari’s Private Browsing Mode, contrary to popular belief, does not always dismiss any open tabs.
+When you switch from a simple tab to a ‘private’ tab, all previously loaded tabs in the Private Browsing Mode will reload on the screen.
 This may put you in an embarrassing situation since re-opening Private Browsing Mode after a few days may result in all of the tabs that you may have left open earlier coming up.

 - To ensure that your private tabs are no longer visible to anyone in the future, it is critical that you shut down all private tabs.
-Make sure you’re in Private Browsing Mode in Safari, then press and hold on to the Tabs symbol in the bottom right corner.
+Ensure you’re in Private Browsing Mode in Safari, then press and hold on to the Tabs symbol in the bottom right corner.